aws/mynah-ui/docs/DATAMODEL.md

 </p>

 ### Using with `ChatItemBodyRenderer` or `ChatItemBodyRenderer[]` type
-Even though you can build exactly the same html elements and node tree, this option will give you more flexibility especially on repeating items.
-We all know that it is not easy to read code which loops inside a string. **But more importantly, you can bind events with this option**.
+Even though you can build exactly the same html elements and node tree with the `string` type, this option will give you more flexibility especially on repeating items.
+We all know that it is not easy to read code which loops inside a string. **But more importantly, you can also bind events with this option**.

-With a json structure which is properly typed, your IDE should give you the available options list during the code completion.
-So you don't need to guess which tags you can use in the `type` attribute, which attributes are supported for the `attributes` or which events are available for the `events`.
+Another `+1` for this option is related with its interface declaration.
+With an object structure which is properly typed, your IDE should give you the available values list during the code completion.
+Which means that you don't need to guess or go back and forth between the documentation and your project to see which tags you can use in the `type` attribute (html tag), which attributes are supported for the `attributes` or which events are available for the `events`.

-Let's take a look how we write with `ChatItemBodyRenderer` interface:
+Let's take a look how we write with `ChatItemBodyRenderer[]` interface:

 ```typescript
 const mynahUI = new MynahUI({